digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 System Model And Trust Assumptions
 ----------------------------------

-The different sets of rules that Canton domains specify affect the security and liveness properties in different ways.
+The different sets of rules that Canton sync domains specify affect the security and liveness properties in different ways.
 In this section, we summarize the system model that we assume, as well as the trust assumptions.
-Some trust assumptions are dependent on the domain rules, which we indicate in the text.
+Some trust assumptions are dependent on the sync domain rules, which we indicate in the text.
 As specified in the :ref:`high-level requirements <requirements-functional>`, the system provides guarantees only to honestly represented parties.